Solo female travel in Mexico: Is it safe? Traveling to Mexico alone is not the most common travel choice.

 If you are working remotely or traveling with expensive electronics and photography equipment, you may want to consider a policy that covers theft or loss of items.
 Make sure that you are aware of what your policies include too.

 A lot of travel insurance policies do not include adventure sports or even hiking.
-World Nomads are a great provider, and their policies are inclusive of backpackers and adventure travelers.
-You can obtain a free quotation from them here.

 Buy theft-proof backpacks and luggage